 - you have completed the World Languages component of the CLAS General Education Program in high school or by any other acceptable means except through college-level language study

-- you have taken the placement test in the desired FLIP language (you must take this prior to enrolling in a FLIP course).
+- you have taken the World Languages Placement Test in the desired FLIP language (you must take this prior to enrolling in a FLIP course).

 Note: Students who have not yet completed the World Languages component of the CLAS General Education Program, but who take the appropriate placement test and enroll in a fifth-semester level or higher course, can be qualified to participate in FLIP.
 Successful completion of the course may be used to satisfy the World Languages General Education requirement.
 Please contact Academic Programs & Student Development for additional information.